evgenyneu/js-evaluator-for-android/README.md

 ## JavaScript is evaluated in new context

 Each time the JavaScript is evaluated in the new context.
 It can not access the result of a previous evaluation.
-Please concatenate all your JavaScript to one string to evaluate it at one go.
+Please concatenate all your JavaScript to one string to evaluate it in one go.

 For example, consider if you need to load jQuery libary and then use it: